 Step 4: Add cooked potatoes, blanched carrots and frozen peas to a bowl.
 Add 2 – 3 heaping tablespoons of the avocado sauce to the vegetables.

 Step 5: Using a large spatula, gently stir to combine.
-When ready to serve, top the avocado potato salad with cubed fresh avocado.
+When ready to serve, top the salad with cubed fresh avocado.

 Tips and FAQ’s